Mole Screening and Removal Near Chattanooga, TN

 Moles are generally diagnosed by your dermatologist during a skin examination in which a specialized instrument, called a dermatoscope, is used to examine and diagnose different skin conditions.
 If any mole appears suspicious your dermatologist will perform a skin biopsy.

-Our board-certified dermatologist Dr. Jonathan Miller provides medical and surgical dermatology at his office near Chattanooga, TN.
+Our board-certified dermatologists provide medical and surgical dermatology at our dermatology office near Chattanooga, TN.
 To schedule a skin examination or discuss a previous diagnosis, contact Uderm at (423) 206-2777 or request an appointment online.

 What Causes Moles?

 Moles are caused by a collection of pigment-producing cells called melanocytes.
 The exact reason for the formation of moles isn’t well understood.
 Some moles are present at birth, while others develop as an area of growth over the course of your lifetime.
 Many of the moles that develop during adulthood are related to sun exposure and effects on melanin production.

 If a new mole appears when you’re older, or if a mole changes in appearance, you should see a dermatologist to make sure it’s not cancerous.

 Depending on size and location, our dermatologists might remove a mole by either shaving it flat or surgically removing it.
 Depending on the size of the mole removed, you may need stitches.
 Uderm offers different mole removal options based on your diagnosis.